fneum/power-flow-models/README.md

-# Power Loss Approximations for PyPSA-Eur
+# Comparison of Power Flow and Loss Models in PyPSA-Eur

 With rising shares of renewables and the need to properly assess trade-offs between transmission, storage and sectoral integration as balancing options,